Build a Hedgehog Home

 Build a cosy hedgehog home, and encourage these prickly yet adorable creatures to rest, hibernate and raise their hoglets in your garden.

 It is estimated that there were over 30 million hedgehogs in the UK in the 1950s.
 But recent estimates suggest there are less than a million left.
-That’s such a tragedy, especially given that they’re the gardener’s friend, munching their way through pesky slugs.
+By building a hedgehog home you will be providing them with somewhere they could shelter, hibernate or ether raise little hoglets!

 You can make your hedgehog home when you like, but putting it in place during spring or summer means it will be ready when they're house-hunting in autumn.